joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 ### Lesson

-In the last lesson we have seen different uses of text input in React.
+In previous lessons we have seen different uses of text input in React.
 We can apply similar principles to other common form components.

 #### Select: [Likes Ice Cream](https://codesandbox.io/s/kwvqk2l405)